omarsayah0/CIFAR-10-Image-Classification-and-Evaluation-with-CNN/README.md

 | **Dense (10, Softmax)** | Produces the final probability for each of the 10 CIFAR-10 classes. |

 **In short:**
-The CNN gradually learns visual patterns â€” starting from simple edges, then shapes and textures, and finally full objects like animals, vehicles, and more.
+The CNN gradually learns visual patterns starting from simple edges, then shapes and textures, and finally full objects like animals, vehicles, and more.